 Elevation gain: 309 m

-*Please note that for fall 2021, the Sunshine Gondola is not open to the public, and there are no washroom or dining services available.
+*Please note that the Sunshine Gondola stops running on September 11th.
 Sunshine Meadows can still be accessed by hiking up the ski-out, which adds 5 km (one way) and 500 m elevation gain.

 3. Bourgeau Lake